-2022 2021
+2020 2022

-04 757 04.075
+Bahrain (note 35) 1,972 -

-Jordan 91,757 91,875
+Jordan 91,710 91,757

 Maldives 21,871 21,871

-Sure 21,077 23,476
+Sure Group 22,188 21,077

-Others 33 37
+Others 34 33

-134,738 137,259
+137,775 134,738

-b) Impairment of goodwill
+b) Impairment of Goodwill

 - (i) The Group tests for impairment of goodwill annually or more frequently if there are any indications that impairment may have arisen.
 The recoverable amount of a Cash Generating Unit (CGU) has been determined based on fair value less costs to sell.
-Fair value less costs to sell is estimated by using a combination of the capitalised earnings approach and a market approach comparing the same with those of other telecom companies within the region. - (ii) The key assumptions for the fair value less costs to sell calculations are those relating to discount rates, the long term growth rates, penetration and market share assumptions, average revenues per user, earnings before interest, taxation, depreciation and amortisation ("EBITDA") and capital expenditure to sales ratio.
+Fair value less costs to sell is estimated by using a combination of the capitalised earnings approach and a market approach comparing the same with those of other telecom companies within the region. - (ii) The key assumptions for the fair value less costs to sell calculations are those relating to discount rates, the long-term growth rates, penetration and market share assumptions, average revenues per user, earnings before interest, taxation, depreciation and amortisation ("EBITDA") and capital expenditure to sales ratio.
 These calculations use cash flow projections based on financial budgets approved by management, covering the period of the validity of the telecom license (typically 5 years).
-Cash flows are extrapolated using the estimated growth rates (range between 2% to 5%).
+Cash flows are extrapolated using the estimated growth rate of 1.2% to 2.6%.
 The weighted average growth rates are consistent with forecasts.
-The post-tax discount rates used for the calculations range between 9% to 15%. - (iii) The above estimates were tested by the Group for sensitivity in the following areas: - An increase/ decrease in the discount rate and the long-term growth rates used - A change in market share - A decrease in future planned revenues and EBITDA margins - An increase in capex to sales ratio forecasts
+The post-tax discount rates used for the calculations range between 8% to 15.5%. - (iii) The above estimates were tested by the Group for sensitivity in the following areas: - An increase / decrease in the discount rate and the long-term growth rates used - A change in market share - A decrease in future planned revenues and EBITDA margins - An increase in capex to sales ratio forecasts

 The results of the sensitivity testing revealed that the fair values less costs to sell calculations is sensitive to changes in the above variables, and any adverse change in key assumptions could result in a materially significant change in the carrying value of the goodwill and related assets.
-The recoverable amount of the CGUs was more than the carrying value and accordingly no impairment loss has been recognised in 2022 (2021: nil) in respect of goodwill allocated to the CGUs.
-Refer note on segment reporting (note 38) for details of net assets (including goodwill and intangibles) attributable to each CGU.
+The recoverable amount of the CGUs was more than the carrying value and accordingly no impairment loss has been recognised in 2023 (2022: Nil) in respect of goodwill allocated to the CGUs.
+Refer note on segment reporting (note 40) for details of net assets (including goodwill and intangibles) attributable to each CGU.